Gearank – Music Gear Information for Live Performance or Studio

 Its colorful buttons and big knobs make it easily blend with other DJ decks and mixers - both in terms of looks and workflow.

-The looper controls also follow the same design, but bigger, making them pop out prominently when looking at the interface as a whole.
-Each track has a big switch that trigger record, play and overdub, while the smaller switch triggers stop, undo and erase.
+The looper controls follow the same design but are bigger, making them pop out prominently when looking at the interface as a whole.
+Each track has a big switch that triggers record, play, and overdub, while the smaller switch triggers stop, undo, and erase.

-The obvious downside to its tabletop design is that it's not meant for guitarists who prefer handsfree foot control over looping.
-But since many guitarists have adapted to desktop home studio setups, the RC-202 can still be a good looper choice.
+The apparent downside to its tabletop design is that it's meant for something other than guitarists who prefer hands-free foot control over looping.
+However, since many guitarists have adapted to desktop home studio setups, the RC-202 can still be a good looper choice.

-For a 2-track looper, it gives you a lot of memory to play with loops, up to 3 hours, to be exact.
+This 2-track looper gives you a lot of memory to play with loops, up to 3 hours, to be exact.
 You can then save the loops that you create into any of its 64 phrase memories.

-And given its Boss DNA, the RC-202 lets you use four input effects and four track effects simultaneously, expanding the sonic palette that you can use as you loop.
+And given its Boss DNA, the RC-202 lets you use four input and four-track effects simultaneously, expanding the sonic palette you can use as you loop.

-It also has a foot controller input and MIDI In/Out, which allows for handsfree control via outboard gear.
+It also has a foot controller input and MIDI In/Out, allowing hands-free control via outboard gear.

 The Boss RC-202 is a great tabletop looper for those who want to incorporate 2-track looping into their performances.